Authorizing external applications

 To authorize external applications to access your Wild Apricot account, follow these steps:

-- Hover over the Settings menu and select the Security option.
-Within the Security settings screen, select the Authorized applications option.
+- Hover over the Settings menu and select the Integration option.
+Within the Integration settings screen, select the Authorized applications option.

 - On the Authorized applications screen, click the Authorize application button.